 The Huizenga College provides a unique environment for combining non-business and business education through a number of dual degree programs between the Huizenga College and other NSU schools and departments.
 An applicant must be offered admission to both schools to be considered a dual degree candidate.
-Dual degrees are offered in the following areas: Dental/Business (DMD/M.B.A.), Law/Accounting (J.D./M.Acc.), Law/Business (J.D./M.B.A.), Law/Real Estate Development (J.D./M.S.R.E.D.) and Pharmacy/Business (Pharm.D./M.B.A.) and (Ph.D.
+Dual degrees are offered in the following areas: Osteopathic Medicine/Business or Professional Practice Management (DO/M.B.A. or DO/MSPPM), Biological Sciences/Business (MSBS/M.B.A.), Health Informatics/Business (MSHI/M.B.A.), Dental/Business (DMD/M.B.A.), Law/Accounting (J.D./M.Acc.), Law/Business (J.D./M.B.A.), Law/Real Estate Development (J.D./M.S.R.E.D.) and Pharmacy/Business (Pharm.D./M.B.A.) and (Ph.D.
 Pharmacy/M.B.A.).